the-red-feather/thesis/communication/meetings/meeting-7.md

 - Introduction
   - Shall I make a separate paper as an in-depth analysis and judgement of existing VPL's?
 I feel like this might be needed to make a proper case for this thesis.
+    [KEN]: no. this is related work

 - References
   - Does Ravi have a paper about geoflow?
-    [STELIOS]: might be named in 3d bag
+    [STELIOS]: might be mentioned in the 3d bag paper